 Air Quality Management includes dust control and monitoring programs.

-Air is the most import resource to sustain life.
 Process and Controls that minimize air pollution need to be closely followed on all projects.

 Archaeology includes items made by or used by humans and the remains of prehistoric animals or plants.